v-sbradley/bacx-pr/topics/rn-topics.md

 - Features removed

 Feature column:
-- Put the name of the feature.
+- Put the name of the feature
 - When possible, make the name a link to the topic about the feature

 Date column: